 Civil and Criminal Fraud and Abuse Laws and Enforcement.
 Various complex federal and state laws exist which govern a wide array of referrals, relationships and arrangements, and prohibit fraud by healthcare providers.
 Governmental agencies are devoting increasing attention and resources to such antifraud efforts.
 In connection with our involvement with federal healthcare reimbursement programs, the government or those acting on its behalf may bring an action under the False Claims Act ("FCA"), alleging that a healthcare provider has defrauded the government by submitting a claim for items or services not rendered as claimed, which may include coding errors, billing for services not provided, and submitting false or erroneous cost reports.
 The FCA is a frequent topic of analysis for the United States Supreme Court.
 As a result, interpretations of the FCA's meaning periodically change, and the FCA has been, and may be in the future, amended by Congress as a result of United States Supreme Court decisions.
-The Fraud Enforcement and Recovery Act of 2009 expanded the scope of the FCA by, among other things, creating liability for knowingly and improperly avoiding repayment of an overpayment received from the government and broadening protections for whistleblowers.
-The FCA clarifies that if an item or service is provided in violation of the Anti-Kickback Statute, the claim submitted for those items or services is a false claim that may be prosecuted under the FCA as a false claim.
 Civil monetary penalties ("CMPs") under the FCA and other authorities, including the Civil Monetary Penalties Law, 42 U.S.C. § 1320a-7a, are substantial and are adjusted annually for inflation.
 Under the qui tam or "whistleblower" provisions of the FCA, a private individual with knowledge of fraud may bring a claim on behalf of the federal government and receive a percentage of the federal government's recovery.
 Due to these whistleblower incentives, lawsuits have become more frequent.
 Many states also have a false claim prohibition that mirrors or tracks the federal FCA.
 Federal law also provides that the Office of the Inspector General for HHS ("OIG") has the authority to exclude individuals and entities from federally funded health care programs on a number of grounds, including, but not limited to, certain types of criminal offenses, licensure revocations or suspensions, and exclusion from state or other federal healthcare programs.
 In addition, CMS can recover overpayments from health care providers up to five years following the year in which payment was made.

-We may also face adverse consequences if we violate the federal Stark laws related to certain Medicare physician referrals.
+We may also face adverse consequences if we violate federal law related to certain Medicare physician referrals.
 Section 1877 of the Social Security Act, commonly known as the "Stark Law," provides that a physician may not refer a Medicare or Medicaid patient for a "designated health service" to an entity with which the physician or an immediate family member has a financial relationship unless the financial arrangement meets an exception under the Stark Law or its regulations.
 Any funds collected for an item or service resulting from a referral that violates the Stark Law must be repaid to Medicare or Medicaid, any other third-party payor, and the patient.
-In addition, CMPs, which are adjusted for annual inflation, and treble damages may be imposed for presenting or causing to be presented, a claim for a service rendered in violation of the Stark Law.
-These CMPs include a penalty of more than \$25,000 per prohibited claim, and more than \$170,000 for knowingly entering into certain prohibited cross-referral schemes (adjusted annually for inflation), and potential exclusion from Medicare for any person who presents or causes to be presented a bill or claim the person knows or should know is submitted in violation of the Stark laws.
+In addition, CMPs, which are adjusted for annual inflation, treble damages, and Medicare exclusion may be imposed for presenting or causing to be presented, a claim for a service rendered in violation of the Stark Law.
 Many states have enacted healthcare provider referral laws that go beyond physician self-referrals or apply to a greater range of services than just the designated health services under the Stark Law.